Bathtor/EPSheet/script/README.md

 If you are using *The Aaron*'s [TokenMod](https://github.com/shdwjk/Roll20API/blob/master/TokenMod/TokenMod.js) script (as you should ;), I also recommend
 **TokenSetup**: `!token-mod --on showname --set bar1_link|death_rating bar2_link|wounds bar3_link|damage`

-*Note, that in EP you should always link tokens to sheets, as otherwise you can't keep track of wounds and traumas, which affect subsequent rolls.*
+*Note that in EP you should always link tokens to sheets, as otherwise you can't keep track of wounds and traumas, which affect subsequent rolls.*

 *In [Roll20 ES](https://github.com/SSStormy/roll20-enhancement-suite) Format*:
 ```json